v-cakoll/docs.pl-pl/docs/framework/tools/resgen-exe-resource-file-generator.md

 <a name="Exporting"></a>
 ### <a name="exporting-resources-to-a-resw-file"></a>Eksportowanie zasobów do pliku resw
- Jeśli tworzysz aplikację [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], możesz chcieć używać zasobów z istniejącej aplikacji klasycznej.
+ If you're developing a Windows 8.x Store app, you may want to use resources from an existing desktop app.
 Jednak te dwa rodzaje aplikacji obsługują różne formaty plików.
 W aplikacjach komputerowych zasoby w plikach tekstowych (txt lub restex) lub w plikach resx są kompilowane do binarnych plików resources.
-W aplikacjach [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] pliki resw są kompilowane do plików binarnych (PRI) pakietu.
-Można użyć Resgen. exe do mostkowania tej przerwy przez wyodrębnienie zasobów z pliku wykonywalnego lub zestawu satelickiego i zapisanie ich do jednego lub więcej plików. resw, które mogą być używane podczas tworzenia aplikacji [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
+In Windows 8.x Store apps, .resw files are compiled into binary package resource index (PRI) files.
+You can use Resgen.exe to bridge this gap by extracting resources from an executable or a satellite assembly and writing them to one or more .resw files that can be used when developing a Windows 8.x Store app.

 > [!IMPORTANT]
-> Program Visual Studio automatycznie obsługuje wszystkie konwersje niezbędne do dołączenia zasobów w bibliotece przenośnej do aplikacji [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
-Używanie programu Resgen. exe bezpośrednio do konwertowania zasobów w zestawie na format pliku RESW jest istotne tylko dla deweloperów, którzy chcą opracowywać aplikację [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)]ową poza programem Visual Studio.
+> Visual Studio automatically handles all conversions necessary for incorporating the resources in a portable library into a Windows 8.x Store app.
+Using Resgen.exe directly to convert the resources in an assembly to .resw file format is of interest only to developers who want to develop a Windows 8.x Store app outside of Visual Studio.

  Składnia służąca do generowania plików resw z zestawu jest następująca: